youtube/api-samples/python/README.md

 Method: youtube.commentThreads.list, youtube.comments.insert, youtube.comments.list, youtube.comments.update,
 youtube.comments.setModerationStatus, youtube.comments.markAsSpam, youtube.comments.delete<br>
-Description: The following code sample demonstrates how to use the following API methods to create and manage comments:<br>
+Description: This sample demonstrates how to use the following API methods to create and manage comments:<br>
 <ul>
 <li>It calls the <code>commentThreads.list</code> method with the <code>videoId</code> parameter set to retrieve comments
 for a video.</li>